Hussain Al-Hadhri: U-22 Career

 Hussain started his career with the Oman national under-23 football team in 2010 when Oman participated in the 2010 Asian Games.
 He scored two goals in the tournament in a 3-0 win over Hong Kong in the Round of 16.
 Oman lost 1-0 to Iran in the quarter-finals.

-In 2011, he helped his team to win the Under 23 Gulf Cup of Nations scoring three goals, a brace in a 3-2 win over the United Arab Emirates in the Group Stage and one in a 4-3 win over Saudi Arabia in the semi-finals.
+In 2011, he helped his team to win the GCC U-23 Championship scoring three goals, a brace in a 3-2 win over the United Arab Emirates in the group stage and one in a 4-3 win over Saudi Arabia in the semi-finals.

-He scored nine goals in Oman's journey in 2012 London Olympics qualification, a brace in the First Round in a 3-1 win over Tajikistan, a goal in the Second Round in a 1-0 win over China and a brace in the return leg in a 3-1 win over China, a goal in the Third Round in a 2-2 draw against Qatar, a goal in a 1-1 draw against Saudi Arabia, a goal in the Playoff Round in a 1-1 draw against Syria and another in a 2-0 win over Uzbekistan.
+He scored nine goals in Oman's journey in 2012 London Olympics qualification, a brace in the First round in a 3-1 win over Tajikistan, a goal in the Second round in a 1-0 win over China and a brace in the return leg in a 3-1 win over China, a goal in the Third round in a 2-2 draw against Qatar, a goal in a 1-1 draw against Saudi Arabia, a goal in the Playoff Round in a 1-1 draw against Syria and another in a 2-0 win over Uzbekistan.
 Later, Hussain was awarded with the "Top Goal Scorer" award of the competition.
 Oman nearly made its first appearance in football at the Summer Olympics after earning an inter-confederation play-off match with Senegal for a chance qualify for the 2012 Olympics but a 0-2 loss eliminated them from contention.